benjaminsalon/smartDAOBackend/README.md

 ## Frontend Code
-You can access the backend code in the following link : https://github.com/Gerkep/SmartDAO
+You can access the front-end code in the following link : https://github.com/Gerkep/SmartDAO